 "Who was Tom Penn?," he said.
 "Oh right, he's the son of William Penn, got it."

 The York Fair opened Friday, celebrating 250 years.

 What a character: Thomas Penn presented the charter that started the fair in 1765.

-Gotwalt recreated the charter presentation as Thomas Penn on Thursday for the event's opening ceremony at the York Expo Center.
+Gotwalt recreated the charter presentation as Thomas Penn Thursday for the event's opening ceremony at UTZ Arena in York City.

-Among the rows of cows and sheep, Gotwalt read aloud the proclamation before presenting it to York City Mayor Kim Bracey.
+Among the rows of cows and sheep, Gotwalt read allowed the proclamation before presenting it to York City Mayor Kim Bracey.